In this article:

 A data stream is a flow of data from a customer touchpoint (e.g., app, website) to Analytics.

-You can add multiple data streams to a property, for example, a stream from your Android app, one from your iOS app, and one from your website.
+You can add multiple data streams to a property, for example, a stream from your Android app, one from your iOS app, and one from each of your websites.
 You can view all of the data from multiple streams in your reports, or you can filter reports to include only specific streams.

 When you create a stream, the reports for that property show data from the creation date of the stream forward.
 For example, if you create a stream on June 1, then reports will include data from June 1 forward, but will not include any data collected prior to June 1.